-Top pick overall: My Weigh KD8000 Kitchen Scale
+Best overall: My Weigh KD8000 Kitchen Scale

 The My Weigh kitchen scale can handle up to 17 pounds and is a must-have for anyone exploring the science of baking.
 The heavy-duty kitchen scale forgoes style for function.
 It cycles from pounds to ounces to grams easily.
 It also displays baker’s percentages, showing the percentage of an added ingredient as it relates to the main ingredient.
 Will every home baker need that?
 Probably not.
 But it’s a nice feature nonetheless.
 The scale runs on three AA batteries, but a power cord can be purchased separately.

-Runner up: Polder KSC-348 Digital Kitchen Scale
+Best for big families: Polder KSC-348 Digital Kitchen Scale